danielgallas/football-sweepstake/Readme.md

 #### TO DO NOW:

-- Create All Matches by User
-- Create new page
+- Create fun stats: Feature: Gremio por performance
-- Copy elements that will be used from All Matches by Rounds
-- Change what will be mapped (userPredictions)
+- Calculate Gremio's real performance, each users' Gremio performance, return an ordered array

 ### AFTER THAT:

-- Correct all designs (Leaderboard, NextMatch, etc.) in responsive mobile
+- Fun stats: Top scorer of 300 points
+- Fun stats: Top scorer of 100 points
 - Improve design of each page (turn "300 points" to green)
+- Swipe pages in mobile

 #### THE MISSION: